DragonMeme/terraform-linux-vm-azure/README.md

   d.)
 Restart xrdp by typing in the command line `sudo /etc/init.d/xrdp restart`

 8.)
-Run `Remote Desktop Connections` and type the IP address (from the output command, should be of the form `20.214.2.214` after the `@` on the ssh command.) and then press connect.
+Run `Remote Desktop Connections` and type the domain (from the output command, should be of the form `domainname.region.cloudapp.azure.com` after the `@` on the ssh command.) and then press connect.

 OPTIONAL: Input username and password on the remote desktop connection so you do not need to login everytime a connection is launched.